Blue Lantern Corps: Entity

 Adara is the embodiment of hope, is connected to the blue light of the Emotional Spectrum, and is bird-like in appearance.
 It is first shown during the Blackest Night event as Sinestro, recently transformed into a White Lantern, recounts the creation of the emotional entities.
 Adara was created from the first act of prayer from a sentient being caught in a fierce storm.
 Like the other emotional entities, Adara was attracted to Earth by the Life Entity and is being hunted by Krona.
 Adara eventually chooses for its host a 14-year-old girl from Livonia, Michigan, named Nicole Morrison.
 Nicole had been kidnapped and after being possessed by Adara, confronted her abductor and forgave him.

-Later, Saint Walker brings Hal Jordan and Larfleeze to Nicole's location.
+Saint Walker brings Hal Jordan and Larfleeze to Nicole's location.
 Still possessed by Adara, Nicole appears to retain her sense of self, stating she is able to hear the hope in her parents' hearts as well as the crowd around them.
 Nicole goes on to say she can sense an emptiness in Larfleeze and tells him that his parents are still alive and they miss him.
 She also tells Jordan that he is afraid to hope and asks him why.
-Before Hal can answer, the group is interrupted by the arrival of Barry Allen.
+Before Jordan can answer, the group is interrupted by the arrival of Barry Allen.

 After Flash and Jordan discuss Jordan's recent actions, the Indigo Tribe appears with Proselyte and Black Hand, who appears to be brainwashed.
 Nicole confirms this, saying she senses no hope inside them.
 Tension grows about whose side the Indigo Tribe is really on.
 This is cut short when Krona appears and releases Parallax, who possesses the Flash.
 A battle erupts between Jordan and the Parallax-possessed Flash, during which Parallax, Proselyte, and Adara are separated from their hosts.

-During the "Green Lantern: Lights Out" event, Adara and the emotional entities are weakened by the emotional spectrum being drained and sacrifice themselves by passing into the Source Wall to repair the spectrum.
+During the "Green Lantern: Lights Out" storyline, Adara and the emotional entities are weakened by the emotional spectrum being drained and sacrifice themselves by passing into the Source Wall to repair the spectrum.

 Adara returns in Green Lantern Corps (vol. 4), where the Green Lantern Corps free it and the other entities from the Source Wall to help combat Starbreaker.